Mo-hau/numberGame/README.md

-# numberGame
+# sumNumber
-A java guess the number game
+Write the sum of two numbers